learning-process/parallel_programming_course/docs/common_information/processes_tasks.rst

   Comments relevant for:

   =================== ===================
-  Varinats for task 2 Varinats for task 3
+  Variants for task 2 Variants for task 3
   =================== ===================
   1 - 5               x
   =================== ===================